Apply for a new or extend a vehicle crossing or dropped kerb

 A vehicle crossing, or dropped kerb, is when a kerb is lowered and the footpath strengthened, to let vehicles move between roads and properties.

-If you’d like to build one of these, you’ll need permission from Essex County Council.
+If you’d like to build or extend one of these, you’ll need permission from Essex County Council.

 Here’s how to apply.